madhurabindu/CreationalPatterns/AbstractFactory/Readme.md

 ## Overview
 Abstract factory is a creational pattern which allows you to create not one product like Factory method, but family of products without exposing the details of the concrete classes to the client.
+Abstract Factory offers the interface for creating a family of related objects, without explicitly specifying their classes.

 ## Intent
 - Remove new operator from the client code